romxz/romxz.github.io/README.md

 https://www.arduino.cc/en/Tutorial/HomePage - the official Arduino website for tutorials and references.

-https://learn.adafruit.com/category/learn-arduino - offers a plethora of examples for the user's viewing pleasure.
+https://learn.adafruit.com/category/learn-arduino - offers a plethora of Arduino examples.

-http://forefront.io/a/beginners-guide-to-arduino/ - a tutorial to absolute beginners wanting to learn Arduino.
+http://forefront.io/a/beginners-guide-to-arduino/ - a tutorial for absolute beginners wanting to learn Arduino.

-####HTML/CSS
+####HTML/CSS/Javascript

 https://www.codecademy.com/learn/web - a basic tutorial to the syntax and general elements of HTML and CSS, and the relationship between the two languages.